Skip to Content

 7. Tame the Hunter in Your Shepsky Puppy With a Leash

-We mentioned earlier that both the German Shepherd and the Siberian Husky have a breed-related prey drive.
+We mentioned earlier that the German Shepherd and the Siberian Husky have a breed-related prey drive.
 Additionally, the Husky is known for its tendency to dig and escape.

 To tame the hunter instinct in your Gerberian Shepsky puppy, teach your pup to walk on a leash.
 Letting your Shepsky puppy off-leash in parks is not advised, especially if complete obedience training has not been done.